Canon EOS R1 Review

 Canon EOS R1 Compared to the Sony Alpha 1

-Check out the R1 vs. Alpha 1 specification comparison along with the visual comparison of these cameras.
+Check out the R1 vs. Alpha 1 specification comparison and the visual comparison of these cameras.

 What are the differences between the Canon EOS R1 and the a1?
 Here are the R1 advantages:

-• 40 fps for 230 RAW images vs. 30 fps for 238 (96 frame using the comparable lossless compression) (having faster continuous shooting available is an advantage, but 30 fps is really fast)
+• 40 fps for 230 RAW images vs. 30 fps for 238 (96 frames using the comparable lossless compression) (having faster continuous shooting available is an advantage, but 30 fps is really fast)

 • 12 fps with mechanical shutter vs. 10 (only matters if you use it)